egonelbre/egonelbre.com/content/blog/2018-03-23 a-tale-of-bfs-going-parallel.md

 ![](https://cdn-images-1.medium.com/max/800/1*NewObRFBDCtowh23nQQ7tw.png)

-Of course, now we can end up with the sentinels in the middle of our read buffer… but we can just skip them in all places.
+Of course, now we can end up with the sentinels in the middle of our read buffer ... but we can just skip them in all places.

 ![](https://cdn-images-1.medium.com/max/800/1*2s8LubTH-SN9SI8EhbeLwA.png)